RasPlex/RasPlex.github.io/contribute/sponsors.md

 ---

 We'd like to recognize our sponsors for helping RasPlex get to where it is today.
 You guys rock!
-If you are interested in becoming a sponsor, please contact dale.hamel@rasplex.com
+If you are interested in becoming a sponsor, please send a message on <a href="https://www.facebook.com/Rasplex" target="_blank">Facebook</a>

 ## Grass Roots Sponsors